BOND REPORT: 10-year Treasury Yields Tumble Toward Post-Election Day Lows As Geopolitical Tensions Rise

 U.S. Treasury prices jumped, driving yields early Tuesday to their lowest levels since late 2016 as renewed market fears following a North Korean missile test stoked a flight into assets perceived as havens.

-The yield on the 10-year Treasury note was down 4.6 basis points to 2.110%, and had hit a low around 2.09% earlier Tuesday.
+The yield on the 10-year Treasury note hit as low as 2.09% early Tuesday and was last down 5 basis points to 2.10% .
 That's the lowest since Nov.
-9, just days after Donald Trump's presidential election victory sparked a Treasury selloff that sent yields soaring, according to WSJ Market Data Group.
+11, just the day after Donald Trump's presidential election victory sparked a Treasury selloff that sent yields soaring, according to FactSet data.

 Bond prices and yields move inversely.

-The fall in yields for government paper come after North Korea launched a ballistic missile over Japanese airspace, reviving the geopolitical fears that had rattled Wall Street amid testy verbal sparring between North Korean leader Kim Jong Un and Trump, who earlier this month threatened "fire and fury" against the Hermit Kingdom over its nuclear missile program.
+The fall in yields for government paper came after North Korea launched a ballistic missile over Japanese airspace, reviving the geopolitical fears that had rattled Wall Street amid testy verbal sparring between North Korean leader Kim Jong Un and President Donald Trump, who earlier this month threatened "fire and fury (http://www.marketwatch.com/story/trump-today-president-says-north-korea-faces-fire-and-fury-if-it-doesnt-halt-threats-2017-08-08)" against the Hermit Kingdom over its nuclear missile program.

 Continue Reading Below